What is a Visible Light?

 How do we see using Visible Light?

 The sun is a natural source of visible light waves.
 Everything we see is the reflection of this sunlight off the surrounding objects.
 Cones in our eyes are the receivers of these tiny light waves.
 The colour of the object that we see is the colour of the light that is reflected off the object.
-All the other colour are absorbed.
+All the other colours are absorbed.

 Visible Light Astronomy